OscBacon/DishDashDine/phase1/README.txt

     --------------

         - When a waiter requests a bill, the format is as follows:
+            String waiter, String tableNumber

+            waiter + " | requested bill for table | " + tableNumber

+        - When a waiter requests to see any bill (active or non-active), the format is as follows:
             String waiter, String billNumber

             waiter + " | requested bill | " + billNumber